nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/working_with_package_revisions/deleting-packages.md

 **Deletion proposal stuck:**

-- Check the PackageRevision status: `porchctl rpkg get <name> -o yaml`
+- Check the PackageRevision status with the `porchctl rpkg get <name> -o yaml` command
 - Look for conditions that might prevent deletion
 - Ensure no other processes are modifying the PackageRevision